-- 1. Graduates will understand the application of scientific method and the differences between an hypothesis and a theory. - 2.
-Graduates will demonstrate the use quantitative methods to evaluate data. - 3.
-Graduates will know the structures of biological molecules and the fundamentals of metabolism. - 4.
-Graduates will know the structure and function of cells, tissues and organs. - 5.
-Graduates will understand the principles of Mendelian inheritance and molecular genetics - 6.
-Graduates will understand the processes of DNA replication, gene expression and mutation. - 7.
-Graduates will know general principles of ecology and the structures of ecosystems. - 8.
-Graduates will understand the fundamentals of the evolutionary process. - Graduates will understand the importance of systematics in explaining biological diversity and the phylogeny of organisms. - 10.
-Graduates will learn a variety of laboratory skills such as the preparation of chemical solutions, dissection, electrophoresis, DNA isolation and amplification, techniques in chromatography, tissue preparation, and histochemistry.
+- 1. Understand the application of scientific method and the differences between an hypothesis and a theory. - 2.
+Demonstrate the use quantitative methods to evaluate data. - 3.
+Know the structures of biological molecules and the fundamentals of metabolism. - 4.
+Know the structure and function of cells, tissues and organs. - 5.
+Understand the principles of Mendelian inheritance and molecular genetics - 6.
+Understand the processes of DNA replication, gene expression and mutation. - 7.
+Know general principles of ecology and the structures of ecosystems. - 8.
+Understand the fundamentals of the evolutionary process. - 9.
+Understand the importance of systematics in explaining biological diversity and the phylogeny of organisms. - 10.
+Learn a variety of laboratory skills such as the preparation of chemical solutions, dissection, electrophoresis, DNA isolation and amplification, techniques in chromatography, tissue preparation, and histochemistry.

 Degree Requirements Semester Hours

 General Education Core 51-56

 Note: The Core should include REL 241, MAT 141, CHE 111 AND CHE 112.

 Required Chemistry Courses 8

-Required Chemistry Courses CHE 301 Organic Chemistry I 4
+CHE 301 Organic Chemistry I 4

-CHE 302 Organic Chemistry II
+CHE 302 Organic Chemistry II 4

-Required Biology Courses
+Required Biology Courses 20

-BIO 111 General Biology I-Zoology
+BIO 111 General Biology I 4

-BIO 112 General Biology II-Botany 4
+BIO 112 General Biology II 4

-BIO 301 Genetics
+BIO 301 Genetics 4

 BIO 331 Cell Biology 4

-BIO 341 Ecology 4
+BIO 341 Ecology

 Biology Electives

 Choose from the following:

 BIO 201 Human Anatomy and Physiology I 4

-BIO 202 Human Anatomy and Physiology II 4
+BIO 202 Human Anatomy and Physiology II

 BIO 310 Biology Seminar 2

 BIO 321 Parasitology 3

 BIO 322 Parasitology Lab 1

 BIO 351 Morphology of Non-Vascular Plants 4

 BIO 353 Anatomy and Morphology of Vascular Plants 4

 BIO 361 Microbiology 4

-BIO 399 Bioethics 3
+BIO 399 Bioethics

-BIO 421 Systematic Botany 4
+BIO 421 Systematic Botany

-BIO 426 Embryology
+BIO 426 Embryology 4

-CHE 411 Biochemistry 3
+CHE 411 Biochemistry

-BIO 461 Comparative Anatomy 4
+BIO 461 Comparative Anatomy

 PSY 424 Physiological Psychology 3

-Elective Courses for the Bachelor of Arts Degree
+Elective Courses for the Bachelor of Arts Degree 28-31

-Elective Courses for the Bachelor of Science Degree 28-33
+Elective Courses for the Bachelor of Science Degree

 Total Number of Hours Required 122-124